-There are a few critical needs for the development of QSARs: a) Good quality and sufficiently large property/activity/ toxicity database, b) Computed molecular descriptors which quantify aspects of molecular structure associated with the toxicity or biological activity of interest, and c) Proper methods for model building.
+There are a few critical needs for the development of QSARs: a) Good quality and sufficiently large property/activity/ toxicity database, b) Computed molecular descriptors which quantify aspects of molecular structure associated with the toxicity or biological activity of interest, and c) Proper methods for model building [10].
 In previous studies, Basak et al [8] reviewed the results of various QSAR studies where topostructural (TS), topochemical (TC), geometrical (3-D), and quantum chemical (QC) indices were used in QSAR building in a graduated manner.
 Results of such hierarchical QSARs (HiQSARs) showed that in most cases a combination of TS and TC indices gave the best models.
-The addition of 3-D or QC descriptors to the set of independent variables did not make much improvement in model quality.
+The addition of 3-D or QC descriptors to the set of independent variables did not make much improvement in model quality [10].
 The currently available software like PaDEL [10], Dragon [11], MolconnZ [12], POLLY [13], APProbe [14] are capable of calculating a large number of topological and substructural chemodescriptors.
-But, in many cases the situation becomes “rank deficient” because there are many more descriptors as compared to the number of data points to be modeled.
+But, in many cases the situation becomes “rank deficient” because there are many more available descriptors as compared to the number of data points to be modeled.
 So, proper statistical methods of variable selection, QSAR formulation, and model validation have to be followed for best results.

 This paper has a two-fold objective: 1) Use a relatively new method, called Interactive Two-way Clustering (ITC) in developing QSAR for the prediction of mutagenicity of two data sets, viz., a homogeneous set of 95 aromatic and heteroaromatic amines and a structurally diverse set of 508 chemicals, and 2) Use the HiQSAR approach formulated by Basak et al [8] in evaluating the relative effectiveness of TS, TC, 3-D, and QC descriptors in the development of high quality QSARs for these two data sets.

+The experimental section below should come here.

 2. Results and Discussion